Roopbaan

-Bangladeshi researcher and writer Hadi Hussain described the public impact of Roopban in Gaylaxy magazine:
+Bangladeshi researcher and writer Hadi Hussain described the public impact of Roopbaan in Gaylaxy magazine:

 "When Roopbaan was launched back in 2014 ... the most striking thing for me was the fact that it was a Bengali language magazine printed into hard copies.
 The message was clear – instead of limiting it to a virtual English-centric socially privileged group, the magazine aimed to reach the average Bengali speaking literate person with a message of diversity, tolerance and acceptance.
-It was no less than a heroic attempt to do so as it not only increases the visibility but also one’s vulnerability, especially in a society where state’s inability to control Islamist militant groups had already created a dangerous nexus for local human rights defenders.
-But all this couldn’t deter…[Roopban]…from doing their work as they continued to arrange social support group meetings, workshops, talks, trainings and rainbow rally to claim the space denied to individuals who don’t subscribe their lives and identities to the hetero-normative rules of the world."
+It was no less than a heroic attempt to do so as it not only increases the visibility but also one's vulnerability, especially in a society where state's inability to control Islamist militant groups had already created a dangerous nexus for local human rights defenders.
+But all this couldn't deter…[Roopban]…from doing their work as they continued to arrange social support group meetings, workshops, talks, trainings and rainbow rally to claim the space denied to individuals who don't subscribe their lives and identities to the hetero-normative rules of the world."

 Name

 Roopbaan says its name means "fabulous and beautiful person."
 According to The Dhaka Tribune, the magazine is named after "the Bengali folk character Roopbaan symbolising the power of love."
-AFP describes "Roopbaan" as "the name of a Bengali fairytale of a beautiful young girl married to a boy."
+AFP describes "Roopbaan" as "the name of a Bengali fairytale of a beautiful young girl married to a boy".

 Print magazine

 The magazine published its 56-page first issue in January 2014.
 There were 600 copies printed, with copies priced at Tk100.
 According to The Dhaka Tribune, Roopbaan was "taking submissions from volunteer contributors.
 It includes articles, photography and personal accounts of the volunteers."
 The launch garnered both local and international coverage.

 The second issue was published in August 2014, after this no new issue was published.
 There were 700 copies printed, with copies priced at Tk150.

-According to Raad Rahman in The Guardian, co-founder and publisher Xulhaaz Mannan announced that "Roopbaan’s printers had received warnings against printing the magazine but assured us that keeping a low profile would ensure the magazine’s survival…[but] the printers would cancel their contract with Roopbaan within a week, after receiving death threats if collaborations continued."
-Rahman quotes an anonymous source who writes “Roopbaan was discussed in a government cabinet meeting and the magazine was placed in front of the prime minister…She was obviously not happy to see it.
-Then…the local newspapers stated that the government intelligence is looking for us."
+According to Raad Rahman in The Guardian, co-founder and publisher Xulhaaz Mannan announced that "Roopbaan's printers had received warnings against printing the magazine but assured us that keeping a low profile would ensure the magazine’s survival…[but] the printers would cancel their contract with Roopbaan within a week, after receiving death threats if collaborations continued."
+Rahman quotes an anonymous source who writes "Roopbaan was discussed in a government cabinet meeting and the magazine was placed in front of the prime minister…She was obviously not happy to see it.
+Then...the local newspapers stated that the government intelligence is looking for us."

 Mannan was murdered by Islamist extremists in 2016, putting an end to the print magazine.